-There are a multitude of ways drugs and alcohol can affect the unborn, just born, and growing child.
+There is a multitude of ways drugs and alcohol can affect the unborn, just born, and growing child.
 It is vital to get treatment to save your baby from health and even fatal conditions that can occur during pregnancy or after birth.
 Sherri had to experience her child going through withdrawals first hand.
 This also caused Sherri trouble with the law.
 She got her children taken away and fought for a long time to get them back after she cleaned herself up in treatment.

 Treatment while Pregnant

-Getting treatment is vital when it comes down to your health and your baby’s health.
-It’s important to go to your health care provider because a sudden stop of drugs and alcohol can cause a miscarriage or a still birth.
+Getting treatment for addiction is vital when it comes down to your health and your baby’s health.
+It’s important to go to your health care provider because a sudden stop of drugs and alcohol can cause a miscarriage or a stillbirth.
 You will need to ween yourself off properly in order to have a safe and effective treatment.
 If you or a loved one is pregnant and looking for treatment- you do not have to go through this alone.
 We are here to help.
 Just call the addiction hotline and we ca guide you in the direction you desire.
 Addiction Hotline: (866) 578-7471.